mrisher/smtp-sts/mta-sts.md

 ```

 A lenient parser SHOULD accept TXT records and policy files which are
-syntactically valid (i.e. valid key-value pairs or valid JSON) implementing a
+syntactically valid (i.e. valid key-value pairs, separated by semi-colons
+for TXT records and valid JSON for policy files).
+Implementing a
-superset of this specification, in which case unknown values SHALL be ignored.
+superset of this specification, in which case unknown values SHALL be
+ignored.

 ## HTTPS Policy Fetching